mahmoudgalal/ZeeArchiver-Android/README.md

 ### Migrating to p7zip v16.02:<br/>
 <b>P7zip v16.02</b> adds alot of enhancements & fixes to the original port in addition to supporting Rar5 format.<br/>
-To build the app against the newest P7zip version(stripped-down clone of v16.02 is added to this repo) , simply you have to build it separatly as before using the same instructions as above with some minor changes:
+To build the app against the newest P7zip version(stripped-down clone of v16.02 is added to this repo) , simply Open the ZeeArchiver project in android studio and start building the app, the native plugins <b>lib7z.so & libRar.so</b> will be built and copied automatically to "/Prebuilt" sub-directory.
-- Build The Plugins:<br/>
-  1- In your terminal, Browse to "p7zip_16.02/CPP/ANDROID/Format7zFree/jni/" to build 7z.so plugin using the ndk as above.<br/>
-  2- In your terminal, Browse to "p7zip_16.02/CPP/7zip/Compress/Rar/jni/" to build Rar.so codec (for decompressing Rar archives) using the ndk as above.<br/>
-  3- Copy the resulting <b>7z.so & Rar.so</b> to the "/Prebuilt/" directory for the approperiate target architecture as above.<br/>
-  4- Open the ZeeArchiver project in android studio and start building the app.

-<b>Features:</b><br/>
+### Features:

 - Supports the following formats:
   - <i>Unpacking only:</i> AR, ARJ, CAB, CHM, CPIO, CramFS, DMG, EXT, FAT, GPT, HFS, IHEX, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, QCOW2,     RAR, RPM, SquashFS, UDF, UEFI, VDI, VHD, VMDK, WIM, XAR and Z.